projectatomic/atomicapp/docs/cli.md

 ## Providers

 Providers may be specified using the `answers.conf` file or the `--provider <provider>` option.
+If a provider is not explicitly implied and only one provider exists within the Nulecule container, Atomic App will use said provider.
-If not specified the kubernetes provider will be used by default.
+If neither are detected, Atomic App will use Kubernetes by default.

 Sample `answers.conf` file specifying provider